ekcomputer/AcousticDoppler/README.md

     usesummfile equal to 1, then you must export the summary file from RS.  (ctrl + s), make sure all are highlighed red (default), and save as ascii.
 The file name doesn't matter, but the extension must be .dis.
 Output QC file appears in this directory.
+One user parameter: usesummfile.
+Set to 0 zero if the script is having problems parsing the .dis file (the output spreadsheet will have less pre-populated fields).

     Additional, detailed instructions can be found in the attached spreadsheet "HowToUse.xlsx" and a sample of a filled out QA/QC